nairjayesh/mindgap/_posts/2022-01-30-The_Internet.md

+---
+toc: true
+layout: post
+description: A minimal example of using markdown with fastpages.
-# An Ode to the Internet
+title: An Ode to the Internet
+---

 ### I.